Category Theory of Symbolic Dynamics: Acknowledgements

 \section{Acknowledgements}

 We are thankful to Pierre Guillon for many useful discussions especially on monomorphisms.
 The first part of Example~\ref{ex:XORMonicness} is due to Silvio Capobianco, and was communicated to us by Guillon, although our proof is different.
+We are also thankful to Guillaume Theyssier for suggesting the addition of the category K4 of all subshifts.
+Finally, we would like to thank the anonymous referees for their valuable comments.